Shing Mun Country Park: Other facilities

 At the park entrance a large information board and a direction post have been erected, providing visitors with information and guidance.
 Barbecue facilities are provided throughout the areas to the south and south-east of the reservoir, near the dams.
 Toilets, a refreshment kiosk, rain-shelters, warden posts, jogging trails, a nature trail, viewcompasses and many other facilities are also provided.
 Sections 7 and 8 of the MacLehose Trail run through the Park from Smugglers' Ridge in the south-east of the park to Route Twisk in the west.
 A campsite is provided near Lead Mine Pass for trail hikers.

-Transportation
+Transport

 Visitors are advised to use public transport, as there is no parking space in the park.
 The Transport Department also prohibits coaches and private buses from using the Shing Mun Road leading to the park because of the narrowness of the road.
-Minibus 82 runs between Shiu Wo Street(HairTrend), Tsuen Wan and Shing Mun Reservoir.
+Minibus 82 runs between Shiu Wo Street (HairTrend), Tsuen Wan and Shing Mun Reservoir.